 - 4. Inquire of all patients (male and female) if they have taken Viagra (sildenafil citrate) or similar erectile dysfunction medications or medications used to treat pulmonary hypertension in the last 48 hours.
 If yes, DO NOT ADMINISTER NITROGLYCERIN AND CONTACT MEDICAL CONTROL. - 5.
-Assist patient in the use of their own Nitroglycerin sublingual tabs (check expiration date), if available, and if the patient's systolic BP is above 120 mmHg, for a maximum of 3 doses. - 6.
-Administer aspirin up to 325 mg PO, chew and swallow if no aspirin or suspected insufficient dose since the onset of chest pain. - 7.
+Assist patient in the use of their own Nitroglycerin sublingual tabs (check expiration date), if available, and if the patient's systolic BP is above 120 mmHg, for a maximum of 3 doses.

+- 6. Administer aspirin up to 325 mg PO, chew and swallow if no aspirin or suspected insufficient dose since the onset of chest pain. - 7.
 Start an IV NS KVO.
 If the patient has a BP of less than 100 mmHg, administer an IV/IO NS fluid bolus up to 1 liter wide open, in 250 ml increments and reassess. - 8.
 Inquire of all patients (male and female) if they have taken Viagra (sildenafil citrate) or similar erectile dysfunction medications or medications used to treat pulmonary hypertension in the last 48 hours.
-If yes, DO NOT ADMINISTER NITROGLYCERIN AND CONTACT MEDICAL CONTROL. - 9.
-Administer nitroglycerin 0.4 mg sublingual if BP is above 100 mmHg.
-Dose may be repeated at 3-to-5-minute intervals, to a max of 6 doses, if chest pain persists and BP remains above 100 mmHg.
+If yes, DO NOT ADMINISTER NITROGLYCERIN AND CONTACT MEDICAL CONTROL. - Administer nitroglycerin 0.4 mg sublingual if BP is above 100 mmHg.
+Dose may be repeated at 3 to 5 minute intervals if chest pain persists and BP remains above 100 mmHg.
 Nitroglycerin may be administered prior to IV placement if the BP is above 120 mmHg. - 10.
 Obtain 12-lead ECG if available.
 Follow local MCA transport protocol if ECG is positive for acute ST Elevation Myocardial Infarction (STEMI) and alert the hospital as soon as possible.
 (Per MCA selection, may be a BLS procedure, follow 12 Lead ECG Procedure) - a.
-CAUTION with ADMISTERATION of NITROGYLGERIN if an Inferior Wall MI is suspected or confirmed.
+CAUTION with ADMINISTRATION of NITROGYLGERIN if an Inferior Wall MI is suspected or confirmed. - 11.
+For patients with suspected cardiac chest pain refractory to Nitroglycerin, consider Fentanyl 1 mcg/kg IV/IO (IN, if available).
+Maximum single dose 100 mcg, may repeat one time.
+Total dose may not exceed 200 mcg.

-MCA Name: Muskegon County MCA MCA Board Approval Date: June 22, 2022 MCA Implementation Date: August 1, 2022 Protocol Source/References:
+MCA Name: Muskegon County MCA MCA Board Approval Date: October 28, 2020 MCA Implementation Date: March 1, 2021 Protocol Source/References:

-Muskegon County ADULT CARDIAC CHEST PAIN/ACUTE CORONARY SYNDROME
+Muskegon County ADULT CARDIAC